nbari/DALMP/docs/database/StartTrans.rst

 StartTrans
 ==========

-Start the transaction, for this the mysql table must be of type InnoDB.
+Start the transaction, for this the mysql table must be of type `InnoDB <http://en.wikipedia.org/wiki/InnoDB>`_.

 Example
 .......